zquestz/docker-bitcoin/example/README.md

 ### Configuration options

-To configure your Bitcoin node, update the `command: bitcoind` line in `docker-compose.yml`.
+To configure your Bitcoin Cash node, update the `command: bitcoind` line in `docker-compose.yml`.
 For example, to run a node on the Bitcoin testnet, you would change the line to:

 ```
 command: bitcoind -testnet
 ```

-### Running a specific fork or version
+### Running a specific type of node

 The `docker-compose.yml` file can be edited to suit your needs.
-If you wish to run a specific version or fork of bitcoin, simply replace `amacneil/bitcoin` with the desired image.
+If you wish to run a specific type of node, simply replace `zquestz/bitcoin-abc` with the desired image.